8 Tax Benefits of Real Estate Investing

 1031 exchanges allow you to defer paying capital gains taxes on a property when you sell if you subsequently purchase an investment property of equal or greater value.
 There's no limit on how many times you can use a 1031 exchange, but when you eventually cash out and sell your property, you'll pay capital gains tax.

-You must exchange business or investment property, although in some cases you can swap a former primary residence.
-Both properties must be located in the United States.
+Both the relinquished property and the acquired property must be located in the United States.
 Only real property (not equipment, corporate stock, aircraft, etc.) is eligible for a 1031 exchange.
 If you want to sell your interests in an investment as a tenant in common (TIC), your property swap is eligible for a 1031 exchange provided you meet all other IRS requirements.

 Here are the timing rules imposed by the IRS:

-Closing on the new property must occur within 180 days of the sale of your previously owned property.
-The 180-day time period runs concurrent to the 45-day time period.
+180-day rule: Closing on the new property must occur within 180 days of the sale of your previously owned property.
+The 180-day time period runs concurrent with the 45-day time period.

 4. Opportunity Zones

 The U.S. Department of Treasury designated certain disadvantaged areas of the country as Opportunity Zones to encourage investors to provide economic support.
-Investing unrealized capital gains into a Qualified Opportunity Fund provides financial support to struggling communities while allowing investors to enjoy tax breaks.
-If you invest in a Qualified Opportunity Fund, you'll enjoy these benefits:
+According to the IRS, Opportunity Funds Investors receive the following tax benefits:

 5. Passive Income and Pass-Through Deductions